alialhousseini/CBC-report-results-extractor/README.md

 2. Using an algorithm and the indexing and slicing using built-in methods in python we have printed the needed values in arranged type.
 #### Cell 6
 Declaring a class called main_rep that takes the images and has the following methods:
-a. process_image: denoising the image using opencv for better accuracy.
+1. process_image: denoising the image using opencv for better accuracy.
 You can check the function documentation for further details about the all the arguments provided.
-b. extract_text: extracting text from an image using pytesseract and splitting it according to line breaks.
+2. extract_text: extracting text from an image using pytesseract and splitting it according to line breaks.
-c. locate : this function is simply used to determine a part of a string inside of a list of strings and returns the index where it was found first.
+3. locate : this function is simply used to determine a part of a string inside of a list of strings and returns the index where it was found first.
-Well, this cell contains all the above line of codes but in more arranged way to use them in a more easier way.
+**Well, this cell contains all the above line of codes but in more arranged way to use them in a more easier way.**

 ## Requirements
 - OpenCV